- Prior to 1948; The pre-plastic flying disc era

 In 1974, some of the very top leaders in Frisbee gathered at Rutgers University in New Brunswick, NJ, for at the first Octad.
 Berkeley Frisbee Group guys Victor Malafronte and Roger Barrett were in attendance, and so were John Kirkland and Dave Johnson from the Boston area.
 Jim Palmeri was there from Rochester NY, and of course Gary Seubert, Dan “Stork” Roddick and Bob “Flash” Kingsley, the originators and promoters of the Octad, were there.
 Another notable Frisbee name in attendance was Jon “JC” Cohn, a Cornell Ultimate star from nearby Maplewood NJ, the birthplace of Ultimate.
 Rounding out the field was a guy from Philadelphia, a guy from North Carolina, and a whole slew of Frisbee players from the Rutgers Ultimate team, most notably, Irv Kalb.
 Basically, the forefront of Frisbee play from the entire country was there, and their styles of play accurately represented a good cross section of the state-of-the-art of Frisbee at that point in time.
 The jamming that these guys were doing in-between the events indicated clearly just what was going down in the various regions of the country.
 Notably absent from the play was fancy controlled tipping.
 Despite the fact that the Eastern Trick Catch event to be contested awarded a bonus point for each tip a person completed before doing a trick catch, no one was doing any multiple tipping at all.
 Occasionally you saw one, maybe two tips at most when the guys were warming up for their Eastern Trick Catch match, but even then, not very often.
 Because of the strong guts like throws being used as a strategy in the Eastern Trick Catch event, it wasn’t conducive to try for tipping bonus points.

 The Eastern Trick Catch event had been conceived by Dan Roddick as a way to showcase fancy trick catching skills along with accurate throwing skills.
 It was the primordial ancestor of the competitive freestyle that subsequently came onto the Frisbee scene.
 The ETC format consisted of two players standing in twelve-foot diameter circles set 30 yards from each other.
 Each player in turn would throw the Frisbee to their opponent, such that it would pass through the circle.
 If the throw was short or outside the 12-foot diameter marking, the thrower would lose a point to his or her opponent.
 If the throw successfully passed through the circle, the receiver would score one point for a trick catch, and get a bonus point for each time the disc was tipped before making the trick catch.
 Well, it didn’t take long for the strong accurate throwers like Victor Malafronte, Dave Johnson and John Kirkland to figure out that a blazing hard throw would be difficult to catch, and even more difficult to tip for the bonus points.
 This strategy went completely against the concept of what Dan Roddick intended for the event, which he duly noticed before that inaugural ETC competition commenced.
 Guts already existed, and Dan was looking for a kinder-gentler type of game to showcase fancy catching skills, sort of a counterpoint to the guts game.
-The attempted solution was to lengthen the distance between the circles to 40 feet, figuring that would take the steam out of the fast throws and allow the fancy stuff to commence.
+The attempted solution was to lengthen the distance between the circles to 40 yards, figuring that would take the steam out of the fast throws and allow the fancy stuff to commence.
 It helped somewhat, but it didn’t deter the strategy of throwing hard and fast.
 The bottom line was that the tipping part of the game was almost nonexistent, and the game failed to be an incentive to learn multiple tipping type moves.
 So, the fact of the matter was that as of the first weekend of May 1974, controlled consecutive tipping was definitively not part of overall Frisbee play in general.
 Apparently, no one had seen it being done, and no one was trying to do it.
 Everyone who knows Victor Malafronte and John Kirkland know that if these two guys had ever seen anything like controlled multiple tipping, they would have immediately sucked it up into their repertoire of Frisbee moves faster than a dry sponge could suck up warm water.
 If John and Victor weren’t doing a particular Frisbee move, there was a good chance that no one else was doing it either.

 At the first American Flying Disc Open event three months later, August, 1974, the same general group of players from the Octad gathered to try to win the brand new car that was being offered as first prize.
 Other Frisbee notables that hadn’t attended the Octad also showed up.
 There was a contingent from NYC that included Kerry Kollmar and Mark Dana.
 From the Chicago area were John Connelly, Tom Cleworth, and Bruce Koger.
 The University of Michigan guys, Scott Dickson and John Sappington showed up along with some of their Humbly Magnificent Champions of the Universe (aka Humblies) guts team members, including John and Jo Cahow.
 There were also many new faces to the Frisbee scene; it was Dave Marini’s and Doug Corea’s first Frisbee competition.
 Kerry Kollmar and Mark Dana sort of set the scene for the incessant jamming that took place all weekend.
 They induced many of the other players to partake in such jamming.
 It was a cool scene that included attempts at multiple tipping as a matter of course throughout the play, quite unlike the dearth of tipping at the Octad three months earlier.
 By the end of the Saturday of that weekend, some of the guys were smitten with trying to outdo each other in seeing how many times they could tip the disc before catching it.
 Some of the guys were even doing 4 and 5 tips before attempting to catch the disc.